 Compassion is the ability to feel concern when we encounter pain and suffering, our own as well as that of others.
-It is accompanied by the wish to alleviate this pain and suffering, and the willingness to take responsibility for how we deal with it.
+It is accompanied by the wish to alleviate this pain and suffering, and the willingness to take responsibility for how we relate to it.

 Practising self-compassion is therefore not selfish.
 Precisely because we develop a healthier relationship with ourselves, the way opens towards more empathy and compassion for others.
-When we truly meet our own sorrow we catch the thread of all sorrows and see the size of the cloth, as expressed beautifully in the poem cited below.
+When we truly meet our pain we develop a sensitivity that will benefit ourselves and others.
+We learn to respond wisely and compassionately to suffering whoever is the sufferer.
 Compassionate living is based on this realization of our common humanity and interconnectedness with all beings.

 The rainbow of compassion arises when the sunrays of kindness